Swiftwick Athlete Jacob Puzey shares some amazing insight on the 5 Peaks Blog. Check it out below:

 Adapt and Adjust

-As with most things in life, even our best plans must be adjusted.
+As with most things in life, we must adjust even our best plans.
 We get sick, we have to travel, we have last minute meetings or family emergencies.
 This is normal and our lives and plans must be flexible enough to account for such unforeseen occurrences.
 Remember that we run to live, not live to run.
 Let’s not get so invested in a race or a goal that if and when it doesn’t go as expected, we spend the rest of the year disappointed.
 I hope that each of us will be able to make running and its many benefits a part of our lives for years to come.